-Heat Pumps Become Mandatory Under Future Homes Standard 2026
+Heat Pumps Become Mandatory Under the Future Homes Standard 2026 (Now Confirmed for 2028)

-The Government has confirmed the Future Homes Standard will be implemented in early 2026.
+The Government has now confirmed that the Future Homes Standard will be fully implemented from 2028, following a transition period.
 This is no longer a proposal or a consultation.
-It is a firm decision that will affect almost every new home built in England.
+It is a firm date that will affect almost every new home built in England.

 For plumbers, heating engineers, developers, and housebuilders, this represents a major shift.
 Heat pumps and solar panels will become the default for new builds, and gas heating will no longer be the starting point.